CAP has two computer labs. They are in Room 460 and Room 500 of the CU Denver Building. Both areas are accessed with your coded student ID card.

 Storage: 512GB Solid State Drive or higher

-For any new computer purchased, students should ensure the device has a built-in webcam and microphone, and optionally purchase a good pair of headphones with a built-in microphone for Zoom and remote learning.
+For any new computer purchased, students should ensure the device has a built-in webcam and microphone, and optionally, students may buy a good pair of headphones with a built-in microphone for Zoom and remote learning.

 Printing can be done in small scale (8.5”x11” and 11”x17”) and larger scale format.
 The largest scale prints available are 41.5” by 10’.
 Fees vary by size and whether the document is color or black and white.